 Trans rights were also among the topics explored at a panel discussion that was held prior to the award presentation.
 The panel, “Beyond the Binary: Legal Implications of Third Gender Options,” featured lawyers from organizations that included the Transgender Legal Defense & Education Fund, the Sylvia Rivera Law Project, Lambda Legal, and the New York City Commission on Human Rights.

 In his remarks at the award presentation, Dean Trevor Morrison noted that NYU Law has long taken pride in having been a leader on LGBTQ issues.
-In 1978, NYU Law was the first law school to deny career service recruitment opportunities to employers who discriminated on the basis of sexual orientation, and in 1988, it held the first ever Lavender Law Conference, now an annual event held by the National LGBT Bar Association.
-While the US military’s “Don’t Ask, Don’t Tell” policy was in effect, banning openly gay or lesbian service members from the armed forces, the Law School contributed to challenging (albeit unsuccessfully) the Solomon Amendment, which denied federal grants to universities that prohibited ROTC and military recruitment on campus.
+In 1978, for example, NYU Law was the first law school to deny career service recruitment opportunities to employers who discriminated on the basis of sexual orientation.
+Subsequently, while the US military’s “Don’t Ask, Don’t Tell” policy was in effect, banning openly gay or lesbian service members from the armed forces, the Law School contributed to challenging (albeit unsuccessfully) the Solomon Amendment, which denied federal grants to universities that prohibited ROTC and military recruitment on campus.

 “The Law School continues to strive to be a place where diversity is celebrated,” Morrison said, “and where people with different backgrounds, viewpoints, and modes of living are welcome and celebrated and help to lead this organization.”